Bryan Municipal Court will be closed on Monday, Sept. 7, 2015

-The Bryan Municipal Court will be closed on Friday, July 3 in observance of the Fourth of July.
-Any documents or payments due to the Court that day will only be accepted Monday, July 6, 2015.
+The Bryan Municipal Court will be closed on Monday, Sept.
+7 in observance of Labor Day.
+Any documents or payments due to the Court that day will only be accepted Tuesday, Sept.
+8, 2015.

 Bryan Municipal Court is the first court to grace the Texas Municipal Court Association’s “In the Spotlight” feature.